The Walled Garden

 Release date: 30th March 2020, BUY IT (digital)

-Pre-order the vinyl version from Wrong Speed Records (ltd to 100 copies)
+Vinyl version from Wrong Speed Records (ltd to 100 copies) SOLD OUT

 On the Somerset and Dorset border, between the villages of Goathill and Haydon, is a small garden enclosed by a nine- and-a-half feet high, red brick wall.
 It can be found just off the B324, at the southernmost edge of the Kendall estate: 13,000 acres of land once owned by the Kendall family − producers of the world-renowned rejuvenating ointment.
 It was once on the grounds of the manor house, but the property burnt down in 1935, leaving its satellites − the follies, outbuildings and ornamental gardens − untended and unmoored within the vast acreage.
 By the end of the decade the walled garden was under such a dense canopy of bramble that any penetration beyond the rusted garden gate was quite impossible.
 In its prime it was said that the garden was extraordinary in every regard, but in one most of all: every plant within its walls was poisonous.